ArchonInfoSys/grunt-madge-viewer/README.md

-madge-viewer
+grunt-madge-viewer
 ============

-Simple views of your dependencies as mapped by MaDGe
+Grunt task to create simple views of your dependencies as mapped by MaDGe as a build artifact.